hyklux/portfolio-mmoserver-cpp-boost-asio/README.md

 # Architecture
 ![mmo_server_architecture](https://github.com/hyklux/portfolio-mmoserver-cpp-boost-asio/assets/96270683/d2273548-db3f-4d83-a699-7c4cb56f4bbe)
-- The server consists of a number of sub-modules, each functionally separated.
+- The server consists of a number of sub-modules, each module defined to do ceratin tasks.
-- In actual live service, even the same module(say User module) can be exist more than one according to the number of users that can be accommodated.
+- In an actual live service, even the same module(say User module) can exist more than one according to the number of users that can be accommodated for each one.
-- Each module communicates with other modules through the Coordinator or Connector module, depending on the configuration.
+- Each module communicates with other modules through Coordinator or Connector module, depending on the configuration.

 # Server Container
-- When the server starts, it loads the modules defined in the config.json file, such as user, zone, and chat.
+- When the server starts, it loads the modules defined in the config.json file, such as user, zone, chat and etc.
 - The modules to be loaded may depend on the configuration of your server.
 - For example, some servers may not have a zone module or may not have a dbagent module.
 ``` json